Important Travel Insurance Info to Take on Your Next Holiday

 Final point, we don’t sell travel insurance

 This site was created to review and link to travel insurance companies who do.
 As such, we don’t have any information about the policy you just purchased.
-That means that you need to contact the company who you bought your travel insurance from for any questions or to file a claim.
+That means that you need to contact the insurance broker and/or the insurance company who you bought your travel insurance from for any questions or to file a claim.
 Hopefully you’ve followed our advice above and now have that information tucked away someplace handy.

 For information regarding the Canadian government’s Canadian Embassy and Consulate’s listings click here and to find out about travel advisories for a particular country please click here.